paulcalvano/paulcalvano.github.io/_posts/2025-08-17-ai-bots-and-robots-txt.markdown

 Over the past few years, User-Agents for AI Bots have been showing up in a large number of robots.txt files.
 As of July 2025, AI Bots top the list of User Agents referenced across popular sites.
 In fact almost 21% of the top 1000 websites have rules for ChatGPT’s “GPTBot” in their robots.txt file.
 There’s an interesting pattern shift around site popularity, with a greater percentage of popular sites adding AI bot directives vs a large percentage of SEO bot directives appearing in less popular sites.

-The table below breaks this out by site popularity (using Googles CrUX rank).
+The table below breaks this out by site popularity (using Google's [CrUX rank](https://developer.chrome.com/docs/crux/methodology/metrics#popularity-metric){:target="_blank"}).
 In the darker shaded areas of this table, you can see many references to bots operated by popular AI services - ChatGPT, Claude, Google, Perplexity, Anthropic, etc.

 ![Percent of Sites Referencing Specific User-Agents in robots.txt files](/assets/img/blog/ai-bots-and-robots-txt/pct-sites-user-agents-in-robotstxt.jpg){:loading="lazy"}